 The ability of the immune system to eliminate tumor cells has been proven and well documented over the last two decades.
 Tumor cells can be eliminated by cytotoxic T cells that recognize tumor antigens, most of which represent mutations that have occurred over time during metaplastic transformation of a normal cell to a malignant cell.

 New immunotherapies, such as immune checkpoint inhibitors, tend to be most effective on tumors that are T cell inflamed (hot), whereas those that are not T cell inflamed (cold) are much less responsive to immunotherapy.
-The lack of ability to penetrate the parenchyma and microenvironment of tumors may result in limited T cell presence.

 New immunotherapeutic strategies are therefore needed to enhance the presence of T cells in cold tumor and thereby making them more sensitive to immunotherapy.